 Not sure which one you are?
 That’s cool, there’s a simple test to find out.
 When standing, ask a friend to give you a shove from behind (no, really).
 Whichever foot you put forward to steady yourself with is the foot you should be leading with.

 Are you riding one way but want to shake it up and try the other?
 Flip your stance so the other foot is leading down the mountain.
 That’s called riding switch, you little pro, you.
 This is like trying to write with the wrong hand, only at much faster speeds.
 Do not attempt this until you’re confident in your ability and comfortable on the snow.

 Bindings: These are what connect your boots to your board.
 They come in a wide range of varieties and have as much influence over your experience as the type of board you get.
 The important thing is to go in with an idea of how you want to spend your time on the mountain.
 Someone in store will direct you to the right style of bindings.

 There are a few options you can take if you want to keep costs down.

-- Hunt around for a deal on finder.com.au before you make any purchases.
+- Hunt around for a deal before you make any purchases.
 Click here to see all the best ones.

-- Rent your skis, snowboard, boots, helmet, and even goggles from a store.
-Many ski shops will rent gear as well, and ski resorts nearly always have rental options.
-Where you decide to rent your gear from is important: it’s usually cheapest in your home town, and most expensive at the resort itself.
-If you’re travelling to the Snowy Mountains, my advice is to rent your gear from Jindabyne; it’s cheaper than Thredbo or Perisher, but you don’t have the hassle of transporting it from your home town
+- Rent your skis, snowboard, boots, helmet and even goggles from a store.
+Many ski shops will rent gear as well and ski resorts nearly always have rental options.
+Where you decide to rent your gear from is important.
+It’s usually cheapest in your hometown and most expensive at the resort itself.
+If you’re travelling to the Snowy Mountains, my advice is to rent your gear from Jindabyne.
+It’s cheaper there than Thredbo or Perisher, but you won’t have the hassle of transporting it all the way from home.

 - Buy ex-rental skis or snowboards.
-These might have seen a few runs in their time, but they’re often of a good quality, so there are some good bargains to find!
+These might have seen a few runs in their time, but they’re often of good quality, so there are some good bargains to be found.